pavliy/Payments-Gateway/README.md

     - Swagger: https://localhost:7007/swagger/index.html
     - Healthcheck: https://localhost:7007/healthz

+### Don't want to run it?

+You can watch the vide how I ran it :D [HERE](https://drive.google.com/file/d/1vMBUyv1q5uVBjqHVSWOh3ft0_KV1NNOV/)

 ## Sample flow

 Capturing some requests used for testing.
 You can also see payload that can be used in swagger as well.